-- Updating the aspects or metadata on existing content will not remove any existing aspects not listed in the new metadata file; this tool is not intended to provide a full filesystem synchronisation mechanism.
+- Updating the aspects or metadata on existing content will not remove any existing aspects not listed in the new metadata file; this tool is not intended to provide a full file system synchronization mechanism.

-- The metadata loading facility can be used to decorate content that's already in the Alfresco repository, without having to upload that content again.
+- The metadata loading facility can be used to supplement content that's already in the repository, without having to upload that content again.
 To use this, create a "naked" metadata file in the same path as the target content file.
-The tool will match it up with the file in the repository and decorate that existing file with the new aspect(s) and/or metadata
+The tool will match it up with the file in the repository and add the new aspect(s) and/or metadata to that file.

 Version History files

 The import tool also supports loading a version history for each file.
 To do this, create a file with the same name as the main file, but append it with a "v#" extension.
 For example:

 IMG_1967.jpg.v1 <- version 1 content IMG_1967.jpg.v2 <- version 2 content IMG_1967.jpg <- "head" (latest) revision of the content

 This also applies to metadata files if you want to capture metadata history as well.
 For example:

 IMG_1967.jpg.metadata.properties.xml.v1 <- version 1 metadata IMG_1967.jpg.metadata.properties.xml.v2 <- version 2 metadata IMG_1967.jpg.metadata.properties.xml <- "head" (latest) revision of the metadata

 - You cannot create a new node based on a version history only.
 You must have a head revision of the file.